mike94100/RomPatcher-GitHubPages-Sample/README.md

 ## Why
 Current patches are hosted across many different sites, forums, and Discord servers.
 The process for applying the patches, though currently fairly painless with the RomPatcherJS site, can be much simpler for free with currently provided tools.

 This repo was made as a guide/sample for setting up a free GitHub repo for distributing ROM patches using RomPatcherJS embedded into a GitHub Pages site, which is also how the current RomPatcherJS site is setup.
 But by providing the patch files and customizing a few files, you can make the process much faster and idiot<sup>tm</sup>-proof while only ever requiring a single link.
-Using Crystal Legacy by TheSmithPlays as an example patch set.

 ## Features
 - ROM file hash validation
 - Automatic patch file selection using ROM file hash
 - Support for multiple patches in a drop down
-- Custom output names per patch (Recommend `Title (Rev vX.Y.Z) (Developer) (Hack)` because I name my files that way)
+- Custom output names per patch
-- Display patch title, logo, description, and supporting resources
+- Display patch title, images, description, and supporting resources

 ## How To
 ### Initialize